• Home

 The 80-mile stretch of sparkling coastline between Saranda and the city of Vlore has become known as the “Albanian Riviera.”
 It’s marketed as a budget alternative to the exclusive (and pricey) Italian Riviera and Croatia’s brilliant Dalmatian Coast.

-Read More: The Best of Croatia in 7 Perfect Days
+Read More: The Best of the Dazzling Croatian Coast in 7 Perfect Days

 Read More: The Best of the Italian Riviera in 3 Days